 After some years, Theodore saw his hard work rewarded.
-He asked to work with young patients with strong minds and that they would have been diagnosed with schizophrenia, paranoia, or hallucinations.
+He asked to work with young patients with strong minds who would have been diagnosed with schizophrenia, paranoia, or hallucinations.
 Then, he started to torture them, submitting them to endless hours of stress to force them to create worlds with creatures inside, and that way, try to figure out how real these creatures became to them.
 He put them into hot water bathtubs closed hermetically, isolated them from any sound or light, and removed all medication to be sure that their minds were lucid and clear.
 The screams were terrible, even after putting them out of the water, and that confirmed to Theodore that he was right: the mind can create worlds that feel completely real for the host.
 But it wasn’t enough.
 What he really wanted to know was the real potential of the mind to create a real creature.
 Can the mind create something that could actually harm the body of the patient?
 Leaving visible marks that he could document?
 Is the mind powerful enough to damage the body in order to keep an illusion alive?
-Or to even give life to that illusions?
+Or to even give life to those illusions?

 One day, the little girl took his hand after a session.
-She was calm, like always, but this time she was looking directly to the doctor’s eyes instead of just the wall behind him.
+She was calm, like always, but this time she was looking directly into the doctor’s eyes instead of just the wall behind him.

-−I can make it came out of my head –she said- I only need a container and some blood form your dead patients.
-It’s like a ritual or something like that said the thing.
+“I can make it come out of my head.”
+She said.
+“I only need a container and some blood from your dead patients.
+It’s like a ritual or something like that, said the thing.”

--That’s what it said?
+“That’s what it said?”

--Here, now which container do you want? -She looked around, and after a moment, she took a skull that was on the shelf- Why a skull?
+“Here, now which container do you want?”
+She looked around, and after a moment, she took a skull that was on the shelf.
+“Why a skull?”

--I don’t know.
+“I don’t know.
 I think that it will like it.
-I guess it goes with the blood, don’t you think?
+I guess it goes with the blood, don’t you think?”

-Again, she was looking directly at the doctor’s eyes, and that made that a chill ran over his spine.
+Again, she was looking directly at the doctor’s eyes, and that made a chill run over his spine.
 The peace and calm with which that little girl talked about such macabre subjects were disturbing.
-For a second, a doubt appeared in his mind. «Maybe I went too far.» He looked the last bathtub, the steam came out doing swirls.
+For a second, a doubt appeared in his mind. «Maybe I went too far.» He looked at the last bathtub, the steam came out doing swirls.
 The room was really hot, steamy, and smelled terrible.
-One of the patients had peed on the water or maybe something worse, and that disgusting smell mixing with the metal of the fresh blood smell.
+One of the patients had peed on the water or maybe something worse, and that disgusting smell mixed with the metal of the fresh blood smell.
 “Should I stop?”
 He asked himself.
-But then, again, the laughs in his head appeared, resonating over and over again.
+But then again, the laughs in his head appeared, resonating over and over again.
 Those bodies.
 Those failures were making the voices gain strength.
 They were so loud that they forced him to put his hands over his ears.
 He needed to continue.
 That was the only way.
 He needed to prove that he was right.
 That was the only point

 Theodore looked at the little girl.
 She looked at him and then at the skull.
 She turned it over and showed it to the doctor.

--Put the blood here.
+“Put the blood here.”

-−Close the door, please.
+“Close the door, please.”

 After one hour, the young doctor started to get angry.
 Nothing was happening.
 He started to walk up and down.
 Looking at the bodies on the other bathtubs.
-Listening the laughs of his colleagues, laughing at him to have trusted a crazy little girl.
+Listening to the laughs of his colleagues, laughing at him for having trusted a crazy little girl.
 Because that is what she was: a fucking stupid crazy little bitch that had lied to him.
 His eyes went from the dead young man to the closed bathtub.
 How was he going to explain all the deaths?
 How was he going to explain that everything failed again?
 How was he going to face the looks?
-The murmurs on the corridors?
+The murmurs in the corridors?
 How was he going to be able to look at his mentor again?
-Or even going to another dinner knowing that he is failure?
+Or even going to another dinner knowing that he is a failure?
 And it was her fault.
 Not his.
 She lied.
 She lied.
 She lied…

 Theodore walked then furious towards the bathtub.

--I will kill her too.
+“I will kill her too.
 I will do it.
 She deserves it.
 And then I will tell everyone that she went crazy and killed the rest.
-I will…
+I will…”

--Who ar… Who are you? –said the doctor trying to show temper.
+“Who ar… Who are you?» Said the doctor trying to show his temper.

--Me? –Said a deep and torn voice come out from the skull- I am the Blood and Darkness Dragon.
+“Me?”
+Said a deep and torn voice coming out from the skull.
+“I am the Blood and Darkness Dragon.
 I am the Insanity Dragon.
-You created me, and your patients called me in the darkness of their madness… She told me that you wanted to see me –the little girl got up from the water, and for first-time, the doctor could saw her smile-.
-She is really special.
+You created me, and your patients called me in the darkness of their madness… She told me that you wanted to see me.”
+The little girl got up from the water, and for the first time, the doctor could see her smile.
+“She is really special.
 She never has fear.
 She had it once, and the darkness cured her.
 Now she lives there forever, with others like me.
-She is nor like you… Why are you shaking so much?
+She isn’t like you… Why are you shaking so much?
 Where is the color of your cheeks?
-You wanted me so much that you didn’t care about the suffering of the others, and now that I am here, you are scared?
-So disappointing…
+You wanted me so much that you didn’t care about the suffering of others, and now that I am here, you are scared?
+So disappointing…”

--I didn’t create you… She did!!
+“I didn’t create you… She did!”

--No, you didn’t.
+“No, you didn’t.
 Your selfishness did.
 Your disgusting experiment did.
 All that insanity and suffering did it.
 I am the darkness that lived in their tortured minds.
 I am the blood that ran across their veins.
 I am the pain and the fear from their hearts.
 The girl only set me free.
-But you… You are the reason why I am alive! –Said the dragon putting its face over to Theodore’s face-.
-And now it’s time for you to enjoy your success!
-Now you will see what the mind it’s really capable to do!
+But you… You are the reason why I am alive!”
+Said the dragon putting its face over to Theodore’s face.
+“And now it’s time for you to enjoy your success!
+Now you will see what the mind it’s really capable of doing!”

-The little girl closed the door of the bathtub slowly at the time to the dragon opened his mouth again and released a scream that paralyzed the young doctor.
+The little girl closed the door of the bathtub slowly at the time the dragon opened his mouth again and released a scream that paralyzed the young doctor.
 Then it wrapped its cold but soft body around Theodore, putting him in the deepest and dense darkness.
 So thick that he was able to breathe it, filling his lungs with that cold, soft wet darkness.
 He couldn’t scream.
 He couldn’t see.
 His heartbeats were the only noise that his ears could hear.
 He was trapped like his patients were trapped before him.
 He was sane, but not for much longer.

-The little girl opened the door again, kissed the skull, and walked to her room as nothing happened.
+The little girl opened the door again, kissed the skull, and walked to her room as if nothing happened.

-The next morning, the doctors found the young Theodore Black complete insane, covered in marks of his nails and teeth.
+The next morning, the doctors found the young Theodore Black completely insane, covered in marks of his nails and teeth.
 Pulling his hair, scratching his eyes and his ears.
 Clamming that he couldn’t see or hear.
 Screaming like his patients before him.